 The capacity of the business

-Most apps can be accessed from the app store or play store of the specific device.
+Most apps can be accessed from the app store or play store of a specific device.
 Most businesses, however, will opt to have an inbuilt app.
-Because of constraints on the back end systems, some business processes end up taking hours to complete.
+Because of constraints on the back-end systems, some business processes end up taking hours to complete.
 An app simplifies the process alongside making the work easier.
 When developing these mobile apps, the firm should understand their capability and what the developer can build.
 You also need to decide on the specific OS that you will support in your mobile or wearable technology.

 Analyze the amount of money and resources that the development process will gulp.
 If an app that matches what you want is in the market, consider having it and making modifications later.
 Developing in-house apps works best for the specific business process.
 Purchasing volume apps and deploying them to the users can be very cheap.
 Once installed, listen to the user’s feedback and decide on what to improve.